-This award is presented by the McRobbie family and the Medieval Studies Institute in memory of Andrea McRobbie’s interest in medieval studies.
-The mission of the award is to support an advanced graduate student engaged in “scholarship in medieval history, specifically some aspect of its social history or some theme in medieval social history related to its art, philosophy or literature.”
-Consequently the award is not limited to students who are majors in history or enrolled in history courses, but can indeed go to students in the fields of art, history, literature and philosophy, if their approaches follow socio-historical methods.
+This fellowship is presented by the McRobbie family and the Medieval Studies Institute in memory of Andrea McRobbie’s interest in medieval studies.
+The mission of the fellowship is to support an advanced graduate student engaged in “scholarship in medieval history, specifically some aspect of its social history or some theme in medieval social history related to its art, philosophy or literature.”
+Consequently the fellowship is not limited to students who are majors in history or enrolled in history courses, but can indeed go to students in the fields of art, history, literature and philosophy, if their approaches follow socio-historical methods.

-Students must be nominated for this award by a professor affiliated with the Institute.
-Nominations for this annual award are collected and a winner chosen in the Spring or early Fall.
+Students must be nominated for this fellowship by a professor affiliated with the Institute.
+Nominations for this annual fellowship are collected and a winner chosen in the Spring or early Fall.